soumyanayar/neu-csye6225-webservice/README.md

 2. For every `GET` method the user has to provide the username and password as an authentication.
 The hashed password saved in the db will be then decrypted and `compared` with the `password(Entered by the user)`.
 If that matches, then login is `successful` otherwise returns an error `unauthorized user`

 3. To `Update` any fields in the user information, first the login should be legit.
-What I mean is, the user details should be present in the db, Later if the user wants change any fields ( `password`, `first_name` and `last _name`  fields only) can be allowed
+What I mean is, the user details should be present in the db, Later if the user wants change any fields ( `password`, `first_name` and `last _name`  fields only) can be allowed.